 Florida law permits car accident victims to recover both economic and noneconomic damages.
 Economic damages involve actual monetary loss.
 They include the following and more:

 - Prescription drugs

 There is no limit to how much you can recover in economic damages.
 If we can show that you incurred or anticipate incurring the expense, we can help you recover it.
 Also, unlike many states, Florida does not cap compensation for noneconomic damages.
 These are losses that do not involve actual financial depletion, such as:

 The Law Offices of Anidjar & Levine can make a compelling case for robust compensation for noneconomic losses.
 We have helped many clients in South Florida win damages that totaled in the millions.

 Remember, the sooner you take action, the sooner you can recover compensation.
 The speed of the legal process can be difficult to control, but you have total authority over when you get started.
-To set up a free case evaluation today, call us at 1-800-747-3733.
+To set up a free case evaluation today with a personal injury lawyer, call us at 1-800-747-3733.

 Call for a Free Florida Car Accident Case Evaluation

 If you were injured in a Fort Lauderdale car accident, the Law Offices of Anidjar & Levine wants to hear from you today.
 We can explain how long a car accident claim takes to settle when you are seeking to recover the compensation you deserve.
 Call us at 1-800-747-3733 to set up your free case evaluation.